JavierAntoran/moby_dick_whale_audio_detection/README.md

 ### HMM Training and Evaluation
 Our HMM implementation is written in numpy and can be found in the HMM_solution/hmm/modules/HMM.py file.
-We train them using the viterbi algorithm.
+We train them using the Viterbi algorithm.
 We place a Dirichlet prior on state transition probabilities in order to aid training.
-This also asures that we end up with no 0 probability transitions.
+This also assures that we end up with no 0 probability transitions.
 Our GMM implementation is also written in numpy and can be found in the HMM_solution/hmm/modules/GMM.py file.
 We train our GMMs with two EM algorithm steps each time we pass our data through